Flag to test if the generator is "running" and / or is already exhausted

 My definition is "currently working":

-• Started executing generator code (i.e. next
+- Started executing generator code (i.e.

-• the generator has not previously been exhausted / closed (again note that for the above described generator the generator is .throw(some_error)
+or some other iteration operation such as a for loop had previously been performed on the generator, AND - the generator has not previously been exhausted / closed (again note that for the above described generator the generator is

-caught and will not exhaust the generator, since some new cycle is started, no cycle or yield from
+caught and will not exhaust the generator, since some new cycle is started, no cycle oryield from

 the error being handled will usually be generator exhaust).